 10. The Path Framework

-The paths that criss-cross Zaryadye are composed of large, concrete tiles with a gently rounded profile allowing light to be reflected, and turning the paths into ‘glowing’ walkways.
+The paths that criss-cross Zaryadye is composed of large, concrete tiles with a gently rounded profile allowing light to be reflected, and turning the paths into ‘glowing’ walkways.
 The concrete tiles are positioned on two concrete beams with a pack of sand in between for the required pipework.
 The tiles have a fine relief to avoid slippery-ness and to sparkle light softly upwards at night.

-The concrete beams keep the soil in place, and span over the car park below.
+The concrete beams keep the soil in place and span over the car park below.
 They also form steps towards the gardens; an average height difference of 40 cm between path and gardens creates seating around the gardens.
 The height differences allow for side illumination of the paths.
-In the sides of the paths, nozzles are situated for a water supply system for the plants, and offer the possibility of creating fog, which can form an artistic background for occasional projections of the volumes of the past.
+In the sides of the paths, nozzles are situated for a water supply system for the plants and offer the possibility of creating fog, which can form an artistic background for occasional projections of the volumes of the past.
 In the concrete tiles, directions and additional information signs are cast to guide the park’s visitors.

 Lighting creates the illusion that the framework floats over the grounds, like a carpet.
 Because of the many illuminated paths, the park has no dark corners at night.

 11. The Heritage Buildings and The Belvedere

 On the north side of the park, along with the churches at Varvarka

 The Church of the Conception of St. Anne regains its iconic value by being situated on open land inside the park and will be made visible again from Moskvoretskaya embankment.
 Plants and buildings inside the park are kept low to maintain an open feel to the site and preserve important viewpoints.
 From the Red Square, for example, the entire park and the river can still be overlooked.

 The main streets of the former old city are marked by open spaces inside the park, working as internal view lines which contribute to the natural feeling of Zaryadye.
 In this way, the old city is resurrected as a new, green neighbourhood.